 - Describe principles for dissemination of genetic progress.

 In earlier courses, breeding plans and theory are presented.
 In this course students will develop a more detailed understanding of the elements of breeding schemes.
-Particularly, focus will be on understanding elements of and implementation of a deterministic model to predict response to selection in realistic breeding schemes.
+Particularly, focus will be on understanding elements of and applying models to predict response to selection in realistic breeding schemes.
 Through on-line lectures, discussions, presentations, individual studies, group exercises, individual semester assignments, the use of models developed in the course and lectures, students should be able to evaluate:

 - consequences of alternative strategies on effects of breeding, response, correlated response and inbreeding.

 - effect of alternative definitions of breeding objectives.